 With a growing cross-section of new entrepreneurs tuning out to be mothers, the term ‘momtrepreneur’ is becoming a household one.
 According to the 2018 State of Women-Owned Business Report, women accounted for 40 percent of all small businesses in America.
 Fast forward to today and women now make up 27 percent of all franchise or small business owners, fueled by the desire to be their own boss and provide an income for their families.
 For the overwhelming percentage of entrepreneurs that are mothers, launching and sustaining a business venture while juggling the demands of parenthood can call for a lot of skill, organization, and the right tools to make it happen.

 With time being one of the most common issues for any mompreneur, identifying places where you can reduce the time spent on certain tasks not only improves your productivity across the company but gives you more time to dedicate to both business and family development.
 Certain automation tools can help.
 For employee communication, Slack helps to streamline employee communications while Salesforce allows for mobile business and marketing analytics.
-For your financial functions, using a software like Quickbooks time tracking means you can easily sync project hours with your payroll function, removing unnecessary steps.
+Learn more about QuickBooks Accounting Hosting from DaaS providers.
+You can also hire a social media manager or digital marketing service, which will help your business to succeed.

 Stay Up to Date With Organization and Scheduling Calendars

 As a mom and a businesswoman, time is limited.
 According to a Pew Research Center study, working mothers spend at least 14 hours a week on childcare.
 On the other hand, the working pattern for entrepreneurs is notorious for being intense.
 For mompreneurs juggling full-time childcare with building a business, this number is even higher.
 Organizational tools can be a great productivity booster for entrepreneurs.